Skip to main content

 Video interview analysis AI

-AI that analyzes candidate facial expressions, speech patterns, word choice, or emotional signals during recorded interviews carries significant bias risk and requires specific oversight documentation under TRAIGA.
+AI that analyzes candidate facial expressions, speech patterns, word choice, or emotional signals during recorded interviews carries significant disparate-impact and disability-bias risk under Title VII and the ADA, and falls within NYC Local Law 144.
+Documenting oversight and bias testing is how you build a defensible record.

 Critical Exposure